crownemmanuel/social-quote-generator/README.md

 - **HEIC Support**: Automatically converts iPhone HEIC/HEIF images to JPEG
 - **Smart Image Cropping**: Uses smartcrop.js AI to intelligently crop images, focusing on faces and areas of interest
 - **Quote Text Input**: Add your inspirational quotes
+- **Text Position Control**: Choose top or bottom positioning for each quote (default: bottom)
+- **Dynamic Gradient**: Gradient automatically adjusts based on text position (dark where text is, transparent elsewhere)
 - **Word Highlighting**: Highlight specific words with customizable colors
 - **Custom Highlight Color**: Choose any color for highlighted words with a color picker
+- **Font Selection**: Choose from 11 beautiful Google Fonts optimized for social media quotes (default: Oswald)
+- **Font Size Control**: Adjustable font size from 40px to 120px with live preview (default: 70px)
+- **Per-Quote Font Size Override**: Override the global font size for individual quotes (optional)
 - **Global Artist Name**: Set an artist name that appears on all generated quotes
-- **Persistent Settings**: Artist name and highlight color are saved in your browser
+- **Persistent Settings**: Artist name, highlight color, font selection, and font size are saved in your browser
 - **Add/Remove Quotes**: Dynamically add or remove quote inputs before generation
 - **Batch Download**: Download all generated quotes at once or individually
 - **Individual Downloads**: Download each generated quote as a PNG image